-In
+In this timeframe we will have also agreed contracts with service providers for the SW & Midlands and the Northern tender for services commencing from April 2022 and Oct 2021 respectively.

 If a Restoration Standard has been agreed, then this will be implemented, and a suitable Restoration Approach derived.
 Consequently, this could have an impact on this Procurement Methodology and therefore this will be reviewed and updated as appropriate.